 Rosecroft Raceway entered into agreements with the Cloverleaf Standardbred Owners Association ("CSOA") and Maryland Standardbred Breeder's Association ("MSBA") as of July 5, 2011.
-CSOA's agreement has been extended through December 31, 2020 with certain termination provisions.
-The MSBA agreement has been extended through December 31, 2020.
+CSOA's agreement has been extended through December 31, 2017 with certain termination provisions.
+The MSBA agreement has been extended through December 31, 2017 with certain termination provisions.
 Additionally, Rosecroft Raceway has entered into agreements with the United Food and Commercial Workers Union ("UFCW") Local 27 and the Seafarers Entertainment and Allied Trade Union ("SEATU") for certain bargaining positions at the racetrack.
 The UFCW Local 27 agreement was ratified on December 13, 2014 and expires on November 30, 2019.
 The SEATU agreement expires on November 30, 2020.